-Employees are often placed on a suspension from their workplace, whether paid or unpaid, and are unaware of their rights during this time frame.
+Employees are sometimes placed on suspension from their workplace, whether paid or unpaid and are unaware of their rights during this time frame.
 Is the employer allowed to do this?
 Should I be getting paid?
 Is this even a good reason to be suspended?
 During this confusing time, it is best to consult with an employment lawyer to learn your rights.
 This blog post will cover some of the common principles of suspensions from the workplace.

 There are primarily two reasons for which an employer may want to suspend an employee, 1) for administrative reasons such as investigating a workplace incident, and 2) as a disciplinary measure against the employee.

-Administrative suspensions are when an employer decides to suspend and employee while investigating a workplace incident, for example, when allegations of misconduct are brought forth against the employee, or when a criminal proceeding is ongoing against an employee.
+Administrative suspensions are when an employer decides to suspend an employee while investigating a workplace incident — for example, when allegations of misconduct are brought forth against the employee, or when a criminal proceeding is ongoing against an employee.

-During an administrative suspension, the employer must follow particular rules with respect to how the suspension is executed.
+During an administrative suspension, the employer must follow the law with respect to how the suspension is executed.
 The employer cannot place an employee on administrative suspension without pay if the employee is available and willing to work.
-This means that so long as the employee is at home, awaiting the results of any potential investigation or proceeding, their employee must continue to pay them during this time.
+This means that so long as the employee is at home, awaiting the results of any potential investigation or proceeding, the employer must continue to pay them during this time.
 The employee can waive their right to be paid on an administrative suspension if they have contractually agreed to this term upon their hire pursuant to an employment contract indicating as such.

 The Supreme Court of Canada in the case of Cabiakman v.
-Industrial Alliance Life Insurance Co.
-3 S.C.R.
-195, 2004 SCC 55, states that the following are required when placing an employee on administrative suspension:
+Industrial Alliance Life Insurance Co., stated that the following are required when placing an employee on administrative suspension:

 If you are placed on an unpaid suspension for administrative reasons where your employer is refusing to pay you, you are able to refuse the suspension and this would not be construed as a resignation but rather a constructive dismissal.

-Disciplinary suspensions result when an employee has committed misconduct and as a form of punishment, if there is just cause to do so.
+Disciplinary suspensions can occur when an employee has committed misconduct, as a form of punishment if there is just cause to do so.
 Again, this form of suspension can only be unpaid if there is an express term in the employment agreement that the employee signed allowing for the measure to be taken unpaid.

 The disciplinary suspension cannot go so far as to sever the employment relationship, otherwise the employee may have a claim for constructive dismissal.